shaiguitar/resque_stuck_queue/README.md

 ## What is it?

-If resque doesn't run jobs within a certain timeframe, it will trigger a pre-defined handler of your choice.
+If resque doesn't run jobs in specific queues (defaults to `@queue = :app`) within a certain timeframe, it will trigger a pre-defined handler of your choice.
 You can use this to send an email, pager duty, add more resque workers, restart resque, send you a txt...whatever suits you.

 ## How it works